DreamworldSolutions/dw-dialog/README.md

 - noCancelOnEscKey - Set to true to disable canceling the overlay with the ESC key.
 - noCancelOnOutsideClick - Set to true to disable canceling the overlay by clicking outside it.
 - withoutBackdrop - Set to true to hide dialog backdrop(dialog__scrim)
+- placement - Set the placement of dialog. possibles values are `center`(Default) and `bottom`
+- opened - Set to true to open the dialog.
+You can also use `open()` and `close()` mathod.

+## Attributes

+`dismiss` and `confirm` attribute indicates that interacting with it should close the dialog with the specified attribute.
+This action is then reflected via event.detail.action in the `dw-dialog-closed` event.

 ## Methods